[Updated October 2018] Given the encouragement to do more personal, family, and group scripture study on our own, I’ve updated this post a bit.

 - The Interpreter

-- Is the author writing in his/her field of expertise?
-What are their credentials?
-(Amateurs and non-specialists can do good work, but they’re more likely to make common mistakes than specialists.)
+- What are the author’s credentials, and is the author writing in his/her field of expertise?
+Are his/her credentials relevant to the topic?
+(Amateurs and non-specialists can do good work, but they’re much more likely to make common mistakes.)
 What kind of sources do they cite?
 Do their arguments make sense?
-What do LDS experts think about their work in general or specific?
+What do LDS experts with relevant training think about their work in general or specific?
 Are there LDS reviews of the book or author in question?
 (The Maxwell Institute, BYU Studies, FAIR, and the Interpreter all do book reviews and book notes.)
+Has the publication gone through any kind of review?
+Who is the publisher, or is it self-published?

 - Similarly, I suggest an introduction to critical thinking from criticalthinking.org, Universal Intellectual Standards and A Checklist for Reasoning in one pdf here.
 (See my background for using these here.)